Berkeley Science Books

 integral = p(t2) - p(t1)

-Thinking of p(t) as a position function, the right side of the equation is the distance traveled in the interval t1 to t2.
-If p(t) represents constant velocity motion, then the area corresponding to the integral is a rectangle, the height of the rectangle p'(t) = V, and the base of the rectangle is t2 - t1.
+This is the easy proof.
+Thinking of p(t) as a position function, the right side of the equation is the position at time t2 minus the position at time t1, that is, the distance traveled in the interval t1 to t2.
+If p(t) represents constant velocity motion, then p'(t) = V is constant and the area corresponding to the integral is a rectangle, the height of the rectangle p'(t) = V, and the base of the rectangle is t2 - t1.
 Thus the area is V*(t2 - t1), and the FTOC is equivalent to the familiar formula velocity*time equals distance, V*(t2 - t1) = p(t2) - p(t1).

 If p'(t) is a step function, then the area corresponding to an integral of p'(t) is a sum of graph with shaded area corresponding to integral of a step function rectangles, one for each subinterval, and the formula area = velocity * time = distance holds for each subinterval.
 Summing the areas of the rectangles gives the value of the integral.

-The antiderivative of the step function is then arbitrarily close to p.
+The antiderivative of the step function is then very close to p.
 The antiderivative of the step graph of approximation to antiderivativefunction above is graphed along with p to the left.
-Since the FTOC is true for the step function, it easily follows that the FTOC is true for p'(t).
+Since the FTOC is true for the step function, it follows that the FTOC is true for p'(t).

 Roots and Radicals

 It's easy to define the meaning of fractional exponents.
 For example, y1/2 is the square root of y, that is the number that when multiplied by itself equals y.
 Similarly, the cube root of y, y1/3, is the number that when multiplied by itself two times equals y.
 However, calculating the value of a fractional exponent is usually not so easy.
 51/2=?.
-Here is a surprise: while we can't directly calculate most of the values for a function like p(t) = t1/2, we can differentiate the function.
+Here is a surprise: while we may not be able to directly calculate the values of a fractional exponent function, we can differentiate the function.
 Note that if q(t) = t2, then q(p(t)) = t.
 Differentiate both sides, using the chain rule to differentiate the left side.
 Now with a hop, skip and jump we show that [t1/2]' = 1/2t-1/2.
 Similarly for t1/n for any positive integer n.
 Another use of the chain rule gives [tm/n]' = m/n tm/n -1 for any positive integers m and n.
 If we can't directly calculate values of fractional exponent functions (or exponentials or trig functions), how does our calculator do it?
 Read on.

 Exponentials and Logarithms